-10. Assignability: This agreement shall not be assigned or otherwise transferred by either Civil Design Concepts or the Client without the prior written consent of the other.
-Assignability of this contract will not unreasonably be withheld.

-11. Severability: The provisions of this Consulting Services Agreement shall be deemed severable, and the invalidity or enforceability of any provision shall not affect the validity or enforceability of the other provisions hereof.
-If any provision of this consulting services agreement is deemed unenforceable for any reason whatsoever, such provision shall be appropriately limited, and given effect to the extent that it may be enforceable.

-12. Ownership of Documents: CDC shall retain all ownership and common law property rights in all documents, calculations, drawings, maps (together the "Documents").
-Upon full and final payment to CDC pursuant to this contract, CDC will grant a one-firme, nonexclusive license in the Documents for Client's use on this Project/ Client agrees that the deliverables are intended for the exclusive use and benefit of and may be relied upon for this project only by the Client advill not be used otherwise.
-In the event Client fails to pay all sums when due, CDC reserves the right to withdraw its Documents from any governmental agency to which same have been submitted for the purpose of obtaining approvals or permits and Client acknowledges that it shall have no right to make any use of the Documents.
-Client agrees that CDC shall have the right to obtain an injunction to restrain such use if at any time Client fails to make payments to CDC.

-13. Excusable Delay: If performance of service is affected by causes beyond Civil Design Concepts control, project schedule and compensation shall be equitably adjusted.

-14. Indemnification: Client agrees to indemnify, defend and hold Civil Design Concepts, its agents, employees, officers, directors and subcontractors harmless from any and all claims, and costs brought against Civil Design Concepts which arise in whole or in part out of the failure by the Client to promptly and completely perform its obligations under this agreement, and as assigned in the Exhibit A, or from the inaccuracy or incompleteness of information supplied by the Client and reasonably relied upon by Civil Design Concepts.

-15. Choice of Law: This Agreement shall be governed by the internal laws of the State of North Carolina.

-16. Entire Agreement: This Agreement contains all of the agreements, representations and understandings of the parties hereto and supersedes any previous understandings, commitments, proposals, or agreements, whether oral or written, and may only be modified or amended as herein provided; and as mutually agreed.
+- 10. Assignability: This agreement shall not be assigned or otherwise transferred by either Civil Design Concepts or the Client without the prior written consent of the other.
+Assignability of this contract will not unreasonably be withheld. - 11.
+Severability: The provisions of this Consulting Services Agreement shall be deemed severable, and the invalidity or enforceability of any provision shall not affect the validity or enforceability of the other provisions hereof.
+If any provision of this consulting services agreement is deemed unenforceable for any reason whatsoever, such provision shall be appropriately limited, and given effect to the extent that it may be enforceable. - 12.
+Ownership of Documents: CDC shall retain all ownership and common law property rights in all documents, calculations, drawings, maps (together the "Documents").
+Upon full and final payment to CDC pursuant to this contract, CDC will grant a one-time, nonexclusive license in the Documents for Client's use on this Project/ Client agrees that the deliverables are intended for the exclusive use and benefit of and may be relied upon for this project only by the Client and will not be used otherwise.
+In the event Client fails to pay all sums when due, CDC reserves the right to withdraw its Documents from any governmental agency to which same have been submitted for the purpose of obtaining approvals or permits and Client acknowledges that it shall have no right to make any use of the Documents whatsoever unless payments are made to CDC in accordance with this Agreement.
+Client agrees that CDC shall have the right to obtain an injunction to restrain such use if at any time Client fails to make payments to CDC. - 13.
+Excusable Delay: If performance of service is affected by causes beyond Civil Design Concepts control, project schedule and compensation shall be equitably adjusted. - 14.
+Indemnification: Client agrees to indemnify, defend and hold Civil Design Concepts, its agents, employees, officers, directors and subcontractors harmless from any and all claims, and costs brought against Civil Design Concepts which arise in whole or in part out of the failure by the Client to promptly and completely perform its obligations under this agreement, and as assigned in the Exhibit A, or from the inaccuracy or incompleteness of information supplied by the Client and reasonably relied upon by Civil Design Concepts in performing its duties or for unauthorized use of the deliverables generated by Civil Design Concepts. - 15.
+Choice of Law: This Agreement shall be governed by the internal laws of the State of North Carolina. - 16.
+Entire Agreement: This Agreement contains all of the agreements, representations and understandings of the parties hereto and supersedes any previous understandings, commitments, proposals, or agreements, whether oral or written, and may only be modified or amended as herein provided; and as mutually agreed.

-17. Attachments to this document: Exhibit A, "Proposal for Services"
+Exhibit A, "Proposal for Services"